irangareddy/Articles/Flutter/How to Create Context Menu in Flutter.md

-# How to Create Context Menu in Flutter?
+# How to Create Context Menu in Flutter

 Context Menu's most widely used UI Component in Mobile Development and with Flutter we can build it much more easily but, let's look at what is Contextual Menu is?
 (Contextual/Context referred as same)⁣

-### What is a Contextual Menu?⁣
+## What is a Contextual Menu

  A contextual menu is a type of menu that appears on demand and contains a small set of relevant actions related to a control, an area of the interface, a piece of data in the application, or a view of the application.⁣
 ⁣

-## Let's Build a Context Menu like this:
+## Let's Build a Context Menu like this

 <p align="center">
 <a href="https://github.com/irangareddy/Flutter-UI-Components-Library/blob/master/lib/material/contextMenu.dart">